Indian Geography / Physiography

 - It is a single continuous mountain range and looks like a wall.
 The Himadri runs in an arc like shape from Nanga Parbat in west to Namcha Barwa

-- The folds of Great Himalayas are asymmetrical in nature and the core of Himadri ranges is composed of granite.
+- The folds of Greater Himalayas are asymmetrical in nature and the core of Himadri ranges is composed of granite.

-- Lesser Himalayas are formed 2-5 million years back.
+- Lesser Himalayas of the Himalayan mountain ranges in North India are formed 2-5 million years back.
 The average height of these mountains range from 3700 m to 4500 m and their average width is 50 km.

 - These mountains are covered with snow only during winter.
 In summer, they have cool and pleasant climate.